aws-samples/unified-log-aggregation-and-analytics/README.md

 * It provides a single point of access to all the logs across different compute platforms.
 * Helps to define and standardize the transformations before the log gets delivered to downstream systems like S3, elastic search, redshift, etc
 * It provides a secure storage area for log data, before it gets written out to the disk.
 In the event of machine/application failure, we still have access to the logs emitted from the source machine/application
-* The solution proposed in this article using Kibana to visualize the logs in order to support a single unified system to view and access all the logs.
+* The solution proposed in this article using Kibana to visualize the logs to support a single unified system to view and access all the logs.

 ## Services Overview